kping0/SimpleSecureChat/client/README.md

 <h2>Client</h2>
 Dependencies:

-    OpenSSL (sudo yum install openssl-devel || sudo apt-get install libopenssl-dev) SQLite 3 (DB Library) (sudo apt-get install libsqlite3-dev) Gtk+ 3.2 (Only if compiled with GUI)
+    OpenSSL Development files
+    SQLite 3 Development files
+    Gtk+ 3.2 Development files (not necessary for the cli only version) NCurses Development files

+To compile the gui+cli client, install "make" and run:

+    make

-To compile the client install "make" and run:
+To compile the cli version only, install "make" and run:

-    make gui #(Run inside of the client directory)
+    make cli

 To reset your instance of SimpleSecureChat-Client: